 In order to check if you have bacterial vaginosis, you should obtain a swab from inside the vagina.
 This swab is then used to check the smell of the odour.
 Pathological laboratories add a little bit of potassium hydroxide on the swab with the vaginal discharge to check the odour.
 Another characteristic used for the diagnosis of vaginosis is through pH level detection.

-Normal vagina has an acidic pH ranging between 3.8 and 4.2.
+A normal vagina has an acidic pH ranging between 3.8 and 4.2.
 If the pH is more than 4.5, then bacterial vaginosis may be present.
 Third exam checks for the presence of clue cells, which are cells coated with bacteria.
-These cells are visible under normal microscope after being treated with sodium chloride.
+These cells are visible under a normal microscope after being treated with sodium chloride.

 In order to avoid any sexually transmitted infections, it is necessary to practice safe and healthy sex.
 By limiting the number of sex partners, and using safe protection such as latex condoms, one can reduce the risk of acquiring sexually transmitted infection greatly.

 Douching is the act of spraying water inside the vaginal area.
 There is a lot of controversial debate on the issue, yet researchers and physicians all over the world agree that douching is an unhealthy act.
 The female vaginal area already knows how to clean itself, and there is no point in spraying water in hopes of cleaning it extra.
 Tap water contains unhealthy bacteria, which invade the vaginal region and make it worse.
 Female partners often indulge in douching as an act of stimulation, which should be avoided.

 As stated previously, the vaginal region has been naturally designed to clean itself.
 All the extra marketed products such as scented pads and tampons only increase the risk of an unwanted infection.
 All vaginal area needs for clean hygiene maintenance is the use of unscented feminine products and mild, non-deodorant soaps.